spo587/gcdata_project/CodeBook.md

 THE DATA

 The data is all stored in the directory UCI HAR Dataset, with further paths to the data described below. test/X_test.txt : The test data, with the measurements of the smartphone variables as different columns.
 Each row corresponds to a sample for a single subject and activity.
-The labels for these variables are not in this set, but rather are in the following two files. test/subject_test.txt: A single column text file containing the subject labels for the rows in the X_test file above test/y_test.txt: A single column text file containing the activity labels for the rows in the X_test file above.
+The labels for these variables are not in this set, but rather are in the following two files.
+This data set is 2947 x 561, indicating 2947 observations of 561 variables. test/subject_test.txt: A single column text file containing the 2947 subject labels for the rows in the X_test file above test/y_test.txt: A single column text file containing the 2947 activity labels for the rows in the X_test file above.

-train/X_train.txt: just like X_test.txt but for the training data. train/subject_train.txt: just like subject_test.txt but for the training data. train/y_train.txt: just like y_test.txt, but for the subject_data.
+train/X_train.txt: just like X_test.txt but for the training data.
+7352 rows (observations) of the 561 variables. train/subject_train.txt: just like subject_test.txt but for the training data.
+7352 rows. train/y_train.txt: just like y_test.txt, but for the subject_data, again, 7352 rows.

-features.txt: a two column text file, with the second column giving the variable names that correspond to the rows of the X_test.txt and X_train.txt files above (the first column is just numerical labels.)
+features.txt: a two column text file, with the second column giving the variable names that correspond to the columns of the X_test.txt and X_train.txt files above (the first column is just numerical labels.)
+It is 561 rows, 2 columns.

 activity_labels.txt: a 6 row text file for converting the y_test and y_train activity labels (integers 1-6) to their corresponding activities (walking, walking upstairs, etc.)